 The function $g(k = 2\pi/\lambda)$ represents the density of the amplitudes of the periodic functions that make up f(x).
 The function g(k) is called the Fourier Transform of f(x).
-The function f(x) is called the Inverse Fourier Transform of g(k), and f(x) and g(k) are a the Fourier Transform Pair.
+The function f(x) is called the Inverse Fourier Transform of g(k), and g(k) are a the Fourier Transform Pair.